-If you need to update the viewer and encoding presets for video in AEM because the presets have been updated in Scene7, navigate to the Scene7 configuration in the cloud configuration and click Update the viewer and encoding presets.
+To update the viewer and encoding presets for video because the presets were updated in Scene7, navigate to the Scene7 configuration in the Cloud Configuration and tap Update the viewer and encoding presets.

 Navigate to the CQ DAM target folder where you have set up your cloud configuration with Scene7 encoding profiles.

 Click Upload to upload primary source video.
 Video uploading and encoding is complete after the DAM Update Asset workflow is complete and Publish to Scene7 has a checkmark.

 It takes time for the video thumbnails to be generated.